Gravid adult female Garden Spider - Araneus diadematus

 Garden Spider / Cross Spider (Araneus diadematus)

 The Garden Spider is one of the largest bodied spiders in the UK, especially in Autumn when the females are gravid.
-Garden Spiders are common across Europe as well as in parts of North America.
-Most specimens have a white cross on their abdomen but markings fade or disappear completely as the abdomen of gravid females stretch.
+Garden Spiders are common across much of Europe as well as in parts of North America.
+Most specimens have a white cross on their abdomen but markings fade or disappear completely as the abdomen of gravid females stretches.
 The adults can come in a huge range of colours from yellow - brown - red - dark grey but the spiderlings are always bright yellow with a black triangle on the abdomen.
 Adult females can grow to a large body length of 20mm whilst males are slimmer and only reach 13mm.
 Their highly geometrical orb-webs are often around 200 - 400mm in diameter and the adult spider can be found either in the centre of the web or hidden close by on the other end of a trigger line from the web.
-The orb-webs are built and repaired after dusk.
+The orb-webs are typically built and repaired after dusk.
 Other common names for this species include the European Garden Spider, Common Garden Spider, Crowned Orb-Weaver and the Pumpkin Spider.

 British Arachnological Society Factsheet

-In some specimens of Garden Spider the identifiable cross markings are almost absent as in the photo above.
-With a body length of 20mm this example is one of the largest I have seen and looked ready to burst it was so heavily gravid with eggs.
+With a body length of 20mm this example pictured above is one of the largest I have seen, and looked ready to burst it was so heavily gravid with eggs.
+Sometimes the abdomen can be seen to start to rupture, with cracks / splits starting to appear.

 Adult female Garden Spider - Araneus diadematus